RT-Thread/rtthread-manual-doc/thread/thread.md

 If thread in suspended state called function rt_thread_delete/detach(), it will switch to the closed state (RT_THREAD_CLOSE); as for thread in running state, if operation is completed, function rt_thread_exit()  will be executed at the last part of the thread to change the state into closed state.

-!!! note "NOTE"
-    In RT-Thread, thread does not actually have a running state; the ready state and the running state are equivalent.
+>In RT-Thread, thread does not actually have a running state; the ready state and the running state are equivalent.

 ### System thread